ServiceStack/servicestack.net/MyApp/_posts/2023-04-15_autoquery-xkcd.md

 layout: _LayoutContent
 title: AutoQuery with XKCD
 summary: Rapidly create web apps from datasets with AutoQuery
-tags: autoquery, data, development, huggingface
+tags: autoquery, data, development, huggingface, vue.js
 draft: true
 image: ./img/posts/autoquery-xkcd/drawing-xkcd-upscaled.png
 author: Darren Reid
 ---

-# Dataset to Web App with AutoQuery
+# Dataset to Web App with AutoQuery and Vue.js

 One of the big advantages of using AutoQuery is the ability to turn data into an API with very little effort.
 Once your data is exposed as an API, you can use the same data to create a web app while reducing the amount of code you need to write.